RebornBeat/AEVOR/WHITEPAPER.md

 ### Mathematical Certainty Through Computational Replicability

-Computational replicability forms the mathematical foundation that enables quantum-like deterministic verification by ensuring that identical inputs processed through identical execution environments produce mathematically identical outputs with cryptographic proof of execution correctness.
+Computational replicability forms the mathematical foundation that enables mathematical certainty through deterministic verification by ensuring that identical inputs processed through identical execution environments produce mathematically identical outputs with cryptographic proof of execution correctness.
 This replicability principle enables distributed verification where multiple validators can independently confirm execution correctness by replicating computations within their own verified TEE environments and comparing attestation results to ensure mathematical consistency.

 The replicability approach transforms consensus from coordination mechanisms that require validators to agree about network state into verification mechanisms that provide mathematical proof of execution correctness.
 Instead of requiring voting protocols where validators must reach agreement about transaction validity through communication and coordination, AEVOR enables mathematical verification where validators can independently verify execution correctness through computational replication.